mattgodbolt/xania/README.md

 ### CMake

 You'll also need a recent version of __cmake__, at least version 3.19 is required.
-If you get a build error saying something like `add_library INTERFACE library requires no source arguments` then you probably need to upgrade the version you have.
 One way to do that is to [add the __Kitware__ apt repository](https://apt.kitware.com) to your apt sources.
 After that just run
 ```bash
 $ sudo apt install cmake